 R v Buddington EWCA Crim 1127

-Acted for Appellant in Court of Appeal, who had pleaded guilty in the lower Court (with different representation) to an offence of possession of prohibited ammunition, which the Crown’s evidence did not in fact support.
-Mr Dick spotted the point having being asked to advise on a different aspect of the case.
+Acted in Court of Appeal for Appellant who had pleaded guilty in the lower Court (with different representation) to an offence of possession of prohibited ammunition, which the Crown’s evidence did not in fact support.
+James spotted the point having been asked to advise on a different aspect of the case.
 Appeal allowed – conviction quashed.

 R v A (2013)

 Defendant accused of two counts of sexual assault on step-daughter, one of which dated back several years, represented at trial and on appeal in application involving contested fresh evidence heard live.